aws-powertools/powertools-lambda-python/docs/core/logger.md

 #### Uncaught exceptions

+!!! warning "CAUTION: some users reported a problem that causes this functionality not to work in the Lambda runtime.
+We recommend that you don't use this feature for the time being."

 Logger can optionally log uncaught exceptions by setting `log_uncaught_exceptions=True` at initialization.

 !!! info "Logger will replace any exception hook previously registered via [sys.excepthook](https://docs.python.org/3/library/sys.html#sys.excepthook){target='_blank'}."